History of Qatar: Independence (1971–present)

 Qatar declared its independence on 1 September 1971 and became an independent state on 3 September.
 When Ahmad bin Ali issued the formal announcement from his Swiss villa instead of from his palace in Doha, many Qataris were convinced that it was time for a change in leadership.
-On 22 February 1972, Khalifa bin Hamad deposed Ahmad bin Ali when he was on a hunting trip in Iran.
-Khalifa bin Hamad had the tacit support of the Al Thani and Britain and also had the political, financial and military support of Saudi Arabia.
+On 22 February 1972, Khalifa bin Hamad deposed Ahmad bin Ali whilst he was on a hunting trip in Iran.
+Khalifa bin Hamad had the tacit support of Al Thani and Britain, as well as the political, financial, and military support of Saudi Arabia.
 In contrast to his predecessor's policies, Khalifa bin Hamad cut family allowances and increased spending on social programs, including housing, health, education, and pensions.
 In addition, he filled many top government posts with close relatives.

-In 1993, Khalifa bin Hamad remained the Emir, but his son, Hamad bin Khalifa, the heir apparent and minister of defense, had taken over much of the day-to-day running of the country.
-The two consulted with each other on all matters of importance.
+In October 1973, the Arab oil embargo precipitated a sharp rise in global crude prices, which quadrupled over the course of the six-month restriction, creating what became known as the first oil shock.
+The surge in revenue brought significant economic changes to oil-exporting states, including Qatar.
+A second oil crisis followed in 1979, again driving up prices and leading to fuel shortages in consumer markets.
+Regional instability deepened with the outbreak of the Iran–Iraq War in 1980.
+The conflict prompted most Persian Gulf states, including Qatar, to provide financial assistance to Iraq.
+In response to perceived security threats, particularly from post-revolutionary Iran, the Gulf Cooperation Council (GCC) was established in 1981, bringing together Qatar and five other Arab states of the Persian Gulf in a collective framework for diplomatic coordination.

-In 1991, Qatar played a significant role in the Gulf War, particularly during the Battle of Khafji in which Qatari tanks rolled through the streets of the town and provided fire support for Saudi Arabian National Guard units which were engaging Iraqi Army troops.
-Qatar allowed coalition troops from Canada to use the country as an airbase to launch aircraft on CAP duty, and also permitted air forces from the United States and France to operate in its territories.
+In 1991, Qatar played a significant role in the Gulf War, particularly during the Battle of Khafji, in which Qatari tanks rolled through the streets of the town and provided fire support for Saudi Arabian National Guard units which were engaging Iraqi Army troops.
+Qatar allowed coalition troops from Canada to use the country as an airbase to launch aircraft on CAP duty and also permitted air forces from the United States and France to operate in its territories.